sjsu-library/unionist/_items/unionist--text-0151.md

 volume: '1'
 issue: '19'
-transcription: "“Miss Crandall and her sister, were on Saturday last brought before Justice<br>Adams, charged with the old offence of teaching ‘the base born Africans,<br>unmindful of the high behest which says , ‘let there be darkness.’”
-They were<br>found guilty, and required to procure bonds for their appearance at the County<br>Court now in session.
-No one appearing immediately to give the required bonds,<br>the Court was adjourned until Monday, that they might have time to procure<br>them.” – Brooklyn Unionist<br>"
+transcription: "“Miss Crandall and her sister, were on Saturday last brought before Justice Adams, charged with the old offence of teaching ‘the base born Africans, unmindful of the high behest which says , ‘let there be darkness.’”
+They were found guilty, and required to procure bonds for their appearance at the County Court now in session.
+No one appearing immediately to give the required bonds, the Court was adjourned until Monday, that they might have time to procure them.” – Brooklyn Unionist "
 scholarlyNotes:
 commentary: The fact that this event was so widely republished shows the strong national interest in the Canterbury Female Academy.